Laptop-screen-showing-website-Analytics-data

 Before you commission a project

-Web design or copy — which comes first?
+Web design or copy: which should come first?

-Your SEO copy has an important job to do.
-It could be less effective if your copywriter has to compromise it by squeezing it into a ready-made design template.
+This is because your SEO copy has an important job to do and its performance could be compromised if we try to squeeze it into a poor-fitting ready-made design template.

 If your SEO copy is going into a new website design, it’s best to involve your SEO copywriter from the beginning.
 Either get the copy written first, or get your copywriter and web designer to work together.